 - ice to fill the glasses

-Add the strained juice, cream of coconut, coconut cream, and rum to the blend and puree until smooth.
+- Add the strained juice, cream of coconut, coconut cream, and rum to the blender and puree until smooth.

 - Divide ice among 4 glasses and then pour in the pina colada.
 Garnish with pineapple slices, maraschino cherries, and little umbrellas if you wish.